grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Wow."
 Said Percy.

 "Yeah.
 So it doesn't take long for the goons to figure out that the docking bay _isn't_ flooding --- someone had just triggered the big watertight bulkhead to close to fuck with them.
-The goons weren't much less panicked at that though, because half their muscle and their commander were now separated from them by two feet of air-tight steel doors.
+The goons weren't much less panicked at that though, because half their muscle and their commander were now separated from them by half a meter of air-tight steel doors.

 "I wasn't going to miss this wonderful opportunity of confusion --- I dumped whatever I could find laying around on the dock down into the _Gnat_, buttoned the boat up, and took off right then.
 Ran on battery as far as I could, then put the rest of the exhaust back together.
 Fortunately the diesel fired up no problem and I made my way here."